Ramirez Thomas Elementary School

 To do this effectively each team: establishes group norms that they read before each meeting; creates a specific time-based meeting agenda focused on some aspect of the four questions of the PLC; identifies a facilitator, note taker and timekeeper for each meeting to document learning and decision making; and honors time by working within the time frames of the agenda.
 With these protocols, the grade-level teams meet collaboratively at least 3 times a week during scheduled meeting times to plan instruction, develop CFAs, reflect on practice, participate in professional development, and/or develop common curriculum expectations.
 Every other Friday teams gather for data meetings to look at results data, set achievement goals, and create their enrichment/intervention groups for the next two weeks.

-Working to close the achievement gap in a school with high poverty and English language learners requires hard work and dedication.
-We attribute our success to an on-going collective commitment to a collaborative culture based on relational trust.
+Working to close the achievement gap requires hard work and dedication.
+We attribute our progress to an on-going collective commitment to a collaborative culture based on relational trust.
 We engage in honest conversations about our data, our struggles and how we will work together to overcome obstacles.
-We celebrate our successes and adhere to our chosen values of respect, collaboration, honesty & integrity, dedication, open mindedness, a positive attitude and high expectations
+We celebrate our successes and adhere to our chosen values of respect, collaboration, honesty & integrity, dedication, open mindedness, a positive attitude and high expectations.

 Ramirez Thomas Elementary School